ianfromdover/ianfromdover/keyboards/README.md

 # The Izumi Layout

 *Izumi is a 42-key layout.* Design Principles:
-- uses colemak DH matrix and the Miryoku layout as a base
+- derived from the Miryoku layout
     - includes all keys found on a TKL layout
     - use layers instead of reaching
     - use sticky keys instead of holding